jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ### First, a note about working with dates/times in databases

 dbplyr is an amazing tool for working with databases, especially if you want to use many functions from the dplyr and tidyr packages.
 However, it does not currently have SQL translations for all functions in the tidyverse family of packages.
 For example, the `lubridate` package's date and time functions work on local dataframes but cannot be translated to work on remote tables at this time.
-In the example below, you can see that the lubridate function for parsing the year from a date works on the local dataframe but generates an error on the remote table with the same data.
+In the example below, you can see that the lubridate function `year()` (for parsing the year from a date) works on the local dataframe but generates an error on the remote table with the same data.

 ```r